k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 # Adding Worker Nodes

-Let's finish by adding a worker node to our cluster for this I will introduce the second node in the cluster a desktop with i3, 4GB RAM, and GB SSD.
+Let's finish by adding a worker node to our cluster.
+For this, I will introduce the second node: a desktop with an i3 CPU, 4GB RAM, and a GB SSD.

-First, we need to get the token located at `/var/lib/rancher/k3s/server/token` with the following command:
+First, we need to get the token located at `/var/lib/rancher/k3s/server/token` using the following command:

 ```bash
 sudo cat /var/lib/rancher/k3s/server/token
 ```

-Similar to how we setup our master, we specify the following configuration for our agent node:
+Similar to how we set up our master, we specify the following configuration for our agent node:

 ```k3sagent.yaml
 node-ip: <your-worker-tailscale-ip>